Avery Point Campus Library

 Unauthorized removal, mutilation, defacement, or marking of library property, materials or equipment is prohibited.
 The intentional damaging of library materials is a misdemeanor punishable by law and will be reported to Security.

-Food is not permitted anywhere in the library.
+Hot food is not permitted anywhere in the library.
 Water and other beverages are allowed if contained in a covered container, however beverages are not permitted near the computers.
 Patrons who fail to comply with library policy may be asked to leave.
 Please properly dispose of all trash in available recycling containers and promptly report any spills to the Front Desk.

 The University of Connecticut Libraries purchases access to Licensed Electronic Resources on behalf of the University of Connecticut community.
 Systematic downloading, distributing, or retaining substantial portions of information or using software such as scripts, agents, or robots, to retrieve information is generally prohibited.